-The traveler mobility application lets the traveler know in a direct message to the traveler based on their notification preferences that an "ICM event" has occurred along their predesignated route along Loop 101 to work.
-The message relays to the traveler that the situation is being monitored and no adjusted route is suggested at this time.
+The ADOT 511 system and/or Google/Waze lets the traveler know in a direct message to the traveler based on their notification preferences that an "ICM event" has occurred along their predesignated route along Loop 101 to work.
+The message relays to the traveler that the situation is being monitored and no adjusted route is suggested.